Jayashree24092004/Cloned_Website/README.md

 This project is created for educational and portfolio purposes only.
 You are free to use it for learning or frontend implementation.

----

-⭐ If you like this design, consider giving it a star!